Jasikainen/rpw_impl/README.md

 and start the ui separately from the remote pc

 ##### Launching with optional arguments
 Obstacle detection supports three different types of actions.
 All of them include location (x,y) of the detected obstacle and it's radius.
-All of algorithms, but the **first**,  use default radius ```r``` for the detected obstacles.
+All of the algorithms, but the **first**,  use default radius ```r``` for the detected obstacles.
 First algorithm evaluates the radius based on the points within the cluster.

 - ```obstactle_detection``` (e.g. How obstacles are fed to controller)
   - MULTIPLE_OBSTACLES: LIDAR points converted into clusters that are fed to controller as multiple obstacles